-Throughout the school year the Guidance Department will oversee several programs and presentations focusing on the wellbeing of our students.
+Throughout the school year the Guidance Department will oversee several programs and presentations focusing on the wellbeing; of our students.
 The programs and presentations will include but are not limited to issues that focus on: academic areas; career education and college readiness; social and emotional wellbeing; and responsible decision making.
-The programs will vary depending on the student's grade level.
+The programs will vary depending on student grade level.

-With Old Colony's statement of philosophy as a basis, the Guidance Department contributes its service in a unique way.
+With Old Colony's mission statement, core values and beliefs as a basis, the Guidance Department contributes its service in a unique way.
 We endeavor to compliment and supplement teaching and administrative activities by assisting students in their efforts to secure a sound vocational technical education.
 Self-evaluation, self-determination, and growth of the individual student academically, vocationally, emotionally and socially are among our goals.
 For better understanding of the services offered to the students and to show areas where cooperation is possible, this list of services is offered:

-1. Student Cumulative Record Folders
+1. Student Cumulative Records and Folders

-A complete updated record of each student has been compiled with the cooperation of administration, and students.
+A complete updated record of each student has been compiled with the cooperation of administration, staff, and students.